trynthink/scout/docs/analysis_approach.rst

    * While the total baseline and efficient ECM energy, |CO2|, and operating costs calculated in this step account for stocks-and-flows, they do not account for competition across multiple ECMs for the same baseline market.
 ECM competition is handled in :ref:`step 3 <analysis-step-3>`.

 Once user ECM definitions have been finalized in this step, they are added to the existing ECM database ‘meas_summary_data.json’.
-The names of these ECMs are also added to ‘active_measnames.json’, which contains a list of active ECM names to analyze in step 3.
+The names of these ECMs are also added to ‘active_measnames.json’, which contains a list of active ECM names to analyze in :ref:`step 3 <analysis-step-3>`.
 Users may choose to analyze only a subset of these existing ECMs by removing ECM names that are not of interest to their analysis from the list.
 For example, such ECM subsets might exclude ‘add-on’ ECMs, ECMs that involve fuel switching, or ECMs based on prospective cost or performance targets.

 .. _analysis-step-3: